-When did your passion for cooking begin and where did it come from?
+When did your passion for cooking begin?

 My passion from cooking came from watching my mom and baba in the kitchen.
 Coming from a Ukrainian background, food was always a major component.
 From all the delicious dishes at family gatherings and holidays, to all the preserves from the garden harvests.
 Family and food, and sharing special times still is so important to us.
 Traditions mean so much to my family.

 How did you get the idea to start your own food blog?
 What’s the story behind it?